Cost-cutting takes a bite out of offense for Cincinnati Reds | WTOP News

 NEW LOOK

 New Red Tommy Pham, who was with the San Diego Padres the last two years, is expected to start in left.
-Others who will play in the outfield — and fill the DH role — include Aristides Aquino, TJ Friedl and Jake Fraley.
+Others who will play in the outfield — and fill the DH role — include Aristides Aquino and Jake Fraley, among others.

 “Defense is another part of our game by upgrading that it is going to help us win games,” Bell said.
 “We have a chance to be a better defensive team.
 If we can improve our athleticism, improve our defense, speed, it all adds up.”